Horetsky/react-spotify-pwa/README.md

 ## Features

-    1. Revising the recommendation
+- Revising the recommendation
-    2. Search for music by name
+- Search for music by name
-    3. Discover music by category
+- Discover music by category
-    4. Play music
+- Play music
-    5. View song info
+- View song info
-    6. Watch music videos
+- Watch music videos
-    7. Discover new artists
+- Discover new artists
-    8. Watch artist's popular  music videos
+- Watch artist's popular  music videos
-    9. Save songs to your library
+- Save songs to your library
-    10. Create playlists
+- Create playlists
-    11. Follow your favorite artists
+- Follow your favorite artists
+- Offline mode
+- Intelligent resource caching

+#### Home Page
+On the home page, you can view recommended albums, playlists, and tracks.
+You can also see your favorite and recently listened tracks, your favorite artists and their popular tracks.

+#### Search Page
+On the search page, you can find tracks by keywords or categories.
+The application interface will immediately respond to keywords entered in the search field and offer the most likely results.

+#### Library Page
+On the library page, you can view your profile, saved tracks, albums, and playlists, as well as the artists you follow.

+#### Track Page
+On the track page, you can view information about the track, listen to it, watch a music video, and discover similar tracks.

+#### Artist Page
+On the artist's page, you can view information about the artist, discover popular tracks, albums and video clips featuring this artist.

+#### Album / Playlist Page
+On the album / playlist page, you can view information about this album / playlist, its tracks, and listen to each of them.
+If you like the it, you can easily add it to your library using the user-friendly interface.

+## Files structure

+#### Server side
+The server side consists of a single main file **``index.js``** that acts as a server. ``index.js`` also provides authentification features.

+#### Client side
+The client side consists of:
+- components ``./client/src/components``
+- basic modules ``./client/src/modules``, which contain all the necessary resources for proper functioning,
+- pages ``./client/src/pages`` that consist of modules and do not contain business logic.
+- a router ``./client/src/router`` that provides routing to the pages
+- redux ``./client/src/redux`` that contains the global state and provides data exchange between modules
+- utilities ``./client/src/utils`` that provide authentication functions ``/utils/useAuth.js``, server requests ``/utils/useHttps.js`` and data preparation ``/utils/_transformData.js``for display on the page

 ## API Access